dxw/contracts/agreements/employment.md

     1. We operate a holiday year which runs from 1st July to 30th June in the following year.
     2. Leave accrues throughout the year according to the formula given below, resulting in 33 days paid leave for full time staff and a pro rata proportion for those working part time.
     3. Unless notified otherwise you will be required to take all Bank Holidays and Public Holidays as leave and those days are counted in the total of 33 days.
-    4. You may carry over a maximum of 5 days' leave from one holiday year to the next.
+    4. You may carry over a maximum of five days' leave from one holiday year to the next.
     5. At any time in a leave year, your accrued leave entitlement may be calculated as follows: 2.08 x Number of days worked in the year to date / 21.75
     6. The amount of leave you may take will be the total leave accrued, rounded up to the nearest half a day, minus any leave you have already taken in the leave year.
-    7. We will usually permit you to take up to 5 days leave in advance of it being accrued.
+    7. We will usually permit you to take up to five days leave in advance of it being accrued.
     8. If you wish to take leave, you must obtain approval (which will not be unreasonably withheld) and give notice of:
-        1. 28 days for a period of leave longer than 1 day;
+        1. 28 days for a period of leave longer than one day;
-        2. 7 days for a period of 1 day or less.
+        2. seven days for a period of one day or less.
     9. When your employment ends, you will receive payment in lieu for any part of your leave entitlement which has accrued but which has not been taken.
 Similarly, if you have taken more leave than you have accrued, we will deduct the appropriate amount of pay from any payment due from us to you on the termination of your employment or, if this is insufficient, we will require you to make up any shortfall.

 10. ### Sickness absence